top of page

 I graduated from Brandeis University with a degree in English and Creative Writing and from Harvard Divinity School with a Master's Degree in Theological Studies.
 Though not all of what I’ve studied makes an appearance in my work (no Biblical Hebrew yet), the habits of creative thought and curiosity I developed in school help me every day.
 I’ve worked as a children's room library assistant, a writing teacher, and a children's bookseller and organizer of author events.
 I am currently a Jewish educator and the director of a Jewish supplementary school at a synagogue in Massachusetts.
 I am represented by Bookmark Literary.

+SOMETHING ON THE HILL received a starred review from School Library Journal and THE DARK IS FOR received starred reviews from Kirkus and the Bulletin for the Center for Children’s Books.
+THE DARK IS FOR is also a Junior Library Guild Gold Standard selection.
 My books have appeared on several best of the year lists, including Bank Street's Best Children's Books of the Year, The Chicago Public Library's Best of the Best Children's Books of the Year, The New York Public Library's Top Ten Picture Book Read-Alouds of the Year, The American Library Association's Great Early Elementary Reads, and Parent's Magazine's Twenty Best Books of the Year.
 ANNE FRANK'S CHESTNUT TREE was named a NCSS Notable Social Studies Trade Book for Young People.
 Both ESTIE THE MENSCH and WHO'S GOT THE ETROG are PJ Library Books.
 To find out more about my books, please visit the Books section of this website.

 If you'd like to know a little more about me, please click on About Me